circleci/circleci-docs/jekyll/_docs/ssh-build.md

 by offering a different ssh key with `ssh -i`.
 See the next section if you need a hand figuring out which key is being offered.

-##### Ensure your build started after you added key to GitHub
+##### Ensure your build started after you added key

-You won't be able to log in to builds that started before you added your key to GitHub.
+You won't be able to log in to builds that started before you added your key to GitHub/Bitbucket.
 Even if those builds are still waiting for you to ssh.
 You have to restart the build.

 ##### Ensure that you're offering the correct key to CircleCI

-If you've verified that you can authenticate with GitHub as the correct user, but you're still getting "Permission denied" from CircleCI, you may be offering the wrong credentials to us.
+If you've verified that you can authenticate as the correct user, but you're still getting "Permission denied" from CircleCI, you may be offering the wrong credentials to us.
 (This can happen for several reasons, depending on your ssh configuration.)